-As a minimum expe ctation students will: Lead healthy, active lifestyles Understand how to exercise safely Describe how their body feels during an activity Give reasons why warming up is important Give reasons why physical activity is good for health.
-Explain and apply basic safety principles in preparing for exercise Describe what effects exercise has on their bodies and why it is important to health.
-Explain and apply basic safety principles in preparing for exercise Describe what effects exercise has on their bodies and why it is important to health.
-Continue to take part regularly in competitive sports and activities outside school through community links or sports clubs.
-Continue to take part regularly in competitive sports and activities outside school through community links or sports clubs.

-Develop competence to excel in a broad range of physical activities Copy, remember and repeat simple skills and actions with control and coordination Link actions that suit activities Select and use basic skills, actions and ideas.
-Link and apply basic skills, techniques and ideas accurately and appropriately Attempt some complex skills and use them successfully on occasion Show some precision, control and fluency Link and apply basic skills, techniques and ideas accurately and appropriately Attempt some complex skills and use them successfully on occasion Show some precision, control and fluency Use and develop a variety of tactics and strategies to overcome opponents in team and individual games (for example, badminton, basketball, cricket, football, hockey, netball, rounders, rugby and tennis) Use and develop a variety of tactics and strategies to overcome opponents in team and individual games (for example, badminton, basketball, cricket, football, hockey, netball, rounders, rugby and tennis) Use a range of tactic and strategies to overcome opponents in direct competition Identify the difference between attack and defence in different activities Begin to show some understanding of simple tactics and basic compositional ideas.
-Understand tactics and composition Vary their response in defence and attack Understand tactics and composition Vary their response in defence and attack Develop their technique and improve their performance in conditioned games and regulation games.
+Give reasons why warming up is important Give reasons why physical activity is good for health.
+Describe what effects exercise has on their bodies and why it is important to health.
+Describe what effects exercise has on their bodies and why it is important to health. community links or sports clubs. community links or sports clubs.
+Develop competence to excel in a broad range of physical activities Copy, remember and repeat simple skills and actions with control and coordination.
+Link actions that suit activities Select and use basic skills, actions and ideas.
+Link and apply basic skills, techniques and ideas accurately and appropriately.
+Attempt some complex skills and use them successfully on occasion.
+Show some precision, control and fluency.
+Link and apply basic skills, techniques and ideas accurately and appropriately.
+Attempt some complex skills and use them successfully on occasion.
+Show some precision, control and fluency.
+Use and develop a variety of tactics and strategies to overcome opponents in team and individual games (for example, badminton, basketball, cricket, football, netball, rounders and rugby league).
+Use and develop a variety of tactics and strategies to overcome opponents in team and individual games (for example, badminton, basketball, cricket, football, hockey, netball, rounders and rugby league).
+Use a range of tactics and strategies to overcome opponents in direct competition Identify the difference between attack and defence in different activities.
+Begin to show some understanding of simple tactics and basic compositional ideas.
+Understand tactics and composition Vary their response in defence and attack.
+Understand tactics and composition Vary their response in defence and attack.
 Develop their technique and improve their performance in conditioned games and regulation games.
+Develop their technique and improve their performance in conditioned games and regulation games.

-- Analyse and evaluate own performance and demonstrate improvement across a range of physical activities to achieve personal best. - Describe and comment on their own and others actions - Use this understanding to improve theirs and others' performance. - Compare and comment on skills, techniques and ideas used in their own and others work - Understand how to improve their performance. - compare and comment on skills, techniques and ideas used in their own and others work - Understand how to improve their performance. - performances compared to previous performance and demonstrate improvement across a range of physical activities to achieve their personal best - Link transferable skills and tactics across similar sport, for example, passing in football, hockey and rugby (speed and trajectory) - Evaluate their performances compared to previous performance and demonstrate improvement across a range of physical activities to achieve their personal best - Link transferable skills and tactics across similar sport, for example, passing in football, hockey and rugby (speed and trajectory)
+Analyse and evaluate own performance and demonstrate improvement across a range of physical activities to achieve personal best Oescribe and comment on their own and others actions.
+Use this understanding to improve theirs and others' performance.
+Compare and comment on skills, techniques and ideas used in their own and others work.
+Understand how to improve their performance.
+Compare and comment on skills, techniques and ideas used in their own and others work.
+Understand how to improve their performance.
+Evaluate their performances compared to previous performance and demonstrate improvement across a range of physical activities to achieve their personal best.
+Link transferable skills and tactics across similar sport, for example, passing in football and rugby (speed and trajectory).
+Evaluate their performances compared to previous performance and demonstrate improvement across a range of physical activities to achieve their personal best.
+Link transferable skills and tactics across similar sport, for example, passing in football and rugby (speed and trajectory). --- -- -- --- ---